alexdlaird/pyngrok/docs/integrations.rst

     sock.close()

-In a terminal window, we can now start our socket server:
+In a terminal window, you can now start your socket server:

 .. code-block:: sh